|

 Interactive Roundtables – The need for skills and resources to support future decarbonisation projects

-Table 1 - Skills shortages: Education and training
+Skills shortages: Education and training

 These interactive round tables will discuss how the IMechE, industry and government can support the challenges facing the future workforce efforts of those involved in the decarbonisation of the industrial clusters.